 Before trying to ‘buy’ followers on Instagram, you’ve got to ask yourself why you need those followers in the first place.

-You’ll need them to stan your brand and actively engage with your content, right?
+You’ll need them to support your brand and actively engage with your content, right?
 Buying followers may seem cheap and convenient in comparison to spending time growing your Instagram organically and spending money on ads.
 However, these followers won’t really be active; you’ll just see your follower count grow with virtually no change in likes and comments.

 Imagine a user (potentially your target audience) seeing over 10,000 followers on your profile, but only 30-40 likes on each post.
-What kind of impression do you think that will create of your brand?
+What kind of impression do you think that will create for your brand?

 6. Don’t forget to engage

 The difference between online marketing and traditional marketing is that online marketing has the potential to be a two-way street.
-It’s not just you presenting information to your audience anymore, as it gives you the opportunity to interact with those that want to see your content (potentially with each one of them).
+It’s not just you presenting information to your audience anymore, as it gives you the opportunity to interact with those who want to see your content (potentially with each one of them).
 If you aren’t willing to do this almost on a daily basis, you should rethink your goals with Instagram as a business owner, and ask yourself why you really need to have a handle.

 Healthy, proactive engagements go a long way in building a solid brand image.